vincent-scw/mysearchengine/README.md

    It's quite obivious that when time goes by, the visited links grows rapidly.
 We'll run into issues if use Arrary，Dictionary or HashMap to store links.
 They will have either performance issue or memory issue.
 So ***Bloom Filter*** is recommended for this case.

    > ***Bloom Filter***
+   >
    > Bloom Filter is a space-efficient probabilistic data structure.
 It maintains a bit array of m bits, all set to 0.
 Its principle is to obtain the hash values of the source text throught several different hash functions.
 After taking the modulo of each hash value, we set the bit array at the corresponding position to 1.
    > In this way, when a new source text comes, a query returns either "possibly in set" (by all 1s) or "definitely not in set" (by at least one zero).
    > The problem for Bloom Filter is hash collision.
 It makes "possibly in set", which means some source text will be missing visited.
-But it is exceptable in web crawling.
+But it is acceptable in web crawling.
    >
    > ![bloomfilter](res/bloomfilter.png)
    >